-Design trends posts are like art directors — practically guiding your hands on the mouse.
+Website design trends posts are like art directors — practically guiding your hands on the mouse.
 This year, we’re doing trends different, by focusing on what actually matters.
-From accessibility to truth, no-code to role, these are the web design trends to focus on if your definition of beauty includes functionality, accessibility, and psychological safety.
+From accessibility to truth, no code to role, these are the top web design trends to focus on if your definition of beauty includes functionality, accessibility, and psychological safety.

 - Designing truth

 - Accessibility is (finally) key